shaikhsirajudin/Modern-Develoment/README.md

 	C:\path\1-basic-react>npm start
 	```
 7. Some of Redux middleware components commonly used.

-	=> for getting formatted layout for logging.
+	=> Formatted layout for logging.

 	. redux-logger

-	=>
+	=> Redux Thunk middleware allows you to write action creators that return a function instead of an action
 	. redux-thunk

 	=> Ajax call for restful API

 	. axios

-	=>This provide default dispatch implementation for restful api
+	=>Default dispatch implementation for restful api

 	. redux-promise-middleware

 	syntanx for applying